Pyxus/fray/docs/state-management/building-a-state-machine.md

 ## Conclusion

 In order to observe your newly created state machine first select the state machine node in the tree and then from the inspector set the `active` property to true.
 Additionally, set `advance_mode` to manual.
-At the moment the state machine has nothing to limit its transitions and allowing it to advance automatically will result in the state machine cycling to the next avaialble state every frame.
+At the moment the state machine has nothing to limit its transitions so allowing it to advance automatically will result in the state machine cycling to the next avaialble state every frame.

 [comment]: <Screenshot of properties in requested state>